aprilr4/tutorials/src/adding-style/index.md

     <link rel="stylesheet" href="css/styles.css">
 </head>
 ```

+Files that end with `.min.css` have been "minified," which just means that all the spaces have been taken out to make the file smaller and faster to download.
+When loading a library file from an online location like this, always use the `.min.css` version if it's available.

 This works well in every case except when you are offline, which can happen when you are doing development.
 If you need access to normalize.css while offline, [download it](https://necolas.github.io/normalize.css/5.0.0/normalize.css) to your project folder and link to it using a relative path, just like the link to your own stylesheet.
 By convention, we typically put files like this into a `lib/` folder, to keep them separate from our own files that we actively change.